TruCare Fertility Clinic

 If you’re a couple planning on using fresh sperm, the male will produce a sample the morning of the egg retrieval.
 If you are using frozen or donor sperm, our scientists will have it ready in the lab.

-It’s important the eggs are fertilised quickly.
-The eggs and some sperm are placed in a dish.
-They have the chance to find each other and fertilise like they would naturally within your body.
+The eggs and some sperm are placed in a dish where they have the chance to find each other and fertilise like they would naturally within your body.
+However for men with low sperm count and poor motility, the sperm cells can be directly injected into the egg (ICSI) which would aid fertilization.

-If the sperm fertilizes the egg, it becomes an embryo.
-Our scientists put the embryo into a special incubator where the conditions for growth and development are perfect.
-Our scientists keep an eye on the embryos over 5-6 days.
+A fertilized egg becomes an embryo and these embryos are placed inside an incubator where the conditions for growth and development are perfect.
+Our scientists monitor the growth of these embryos for a period of 5-6 days.

-We know that implanting embryos at the blastocyst stage into the uterus boosts your chances of a successful pregnancy.
+By day 5, these embryos become blastocyst and are easily attached to the lining of the womb.
 At Trucare, we ensure that we get to the blastocyst stage before transfer.